Today's Articles

 Its mission is to help preserve humanity by creating and supporting excellent spaces of dialog that provide fresh and forceful analysis and critique of art, culture, education, and politics.
 Founded by Brian Kasoro, Gayle Smaller, Tazz Hunter, Kenya McKnight, Marcus Harcus, and Mike Clark in Minneapolis, its first issue was published on July 21, 2002.
 As stated by Kasoro, the Liberator is a journal that has emerged from the urban enclaves of America.
 It is not just a magazine; it is a state of mind, one that is conscious of its potential to contribute to and help maintain life itself.

-It provides an inlet to underexposed culture, exposing artists worldwide while providing creative and functional analysis of mainstream culture to help build and maintain strong, culturally rich communities.
+It provides an outlet for underexposed culture, exposing artists worldwide while providing creative and functional analysis of mainstream culture to help build and maintain strong, culturally rich communities.
 It lends a voice to the voiceless and provides social and political analysis rooted in those same urban enclaves from which it has come.
 According to its stated principles, its content helps free minds from negativity, stress, and uncertainty.

 It assists those engaged in artistic, cultural, educational, and political struggles for humanity.
 The Liberator is a collective, one of the conscious human beings--street observers, historians, journalists, poets, scientists, comedians, writers, philosophers, soap boxers, artists, and griots who are dedicated to ensuring that everyone's story, be it artistic, cultural or political, is told, heard, digested, analyzed and, most importantly, respected.